|

 the use of this vital state resource."
 (Kaiser Steel Corp. v.
 W. S.

 Ranch Co., supra, 391 U.S. at p.
 594.)
+FN13 DWP objected to the form of the

 abstention order, and petitioned the United States Court of Appeals